Bringing discrete-time Langevin splitting methods into agreement with thermodynamics

-In this section we explicitly write out the calculations obtained from the definition of the $\L_\textrm{GJ}^*$ operator.
+In this last section of the Supporting Information, we explicitly write out the calculations obtained from the definition of the $\L_\textrm{GJ}^*$ operator which were used in writing down Eq.~(\ref{eq: define L_GJ star - full}) in the appendix.
 Using the formula on pg.
 287 of \cite{LM_book}, which is based on the BCH expansion, we define $\widetilde{\L^*_{OAB}}$ such that

 Similarly, we define $\widetilde{\L^*_{BAO}}$ such that

 Expanding the time scaling factors up to second order in $\Delta t$, with $d_O = 1 + d_O^{(1)}\Delta t + d_O^{(2)} \Delta t^2 + \mathcal{O}(\Delta t^3)$ and $d_{AB} = 1 + d_{AB}^{(1)}\Delta t + d_{AB}^{(2)} \Delta t^2 + \mathcal{O}(\Delta t^3)$, leads to